 In accordance with the FASB standard for accounting for regulated entities, AMP records regulatory assets (capitalized expenses to be recovered in rates in future periods) and regulatory liabilities (deferred revenues for rates collected for expenses not yet incurred).
-Regulatory assets include the deferral of depreciation expense associated with asset retirement costs, coal inventories and other capital expenditures not yet recovered through rates approved by the board of trustees.
+Regulatory assets include the deferral of depreciation expense associated with asset retirement costs, impairment charges related to coal inventories and emission allowance at the Gorsuch Project, the costs associated with the abandoned AMPGS Project, unrecognized actuarial losses associated with the pension and postretirement healthcare plans and other capital expenditures not yet recovered through rates approved by the board of trustees.
 Regulatory liabilities include revenues collected and intended to fund future capital expenditures, emission allowances, and other differences between the rates collected from members and expense recognition.
 As the capital expenditures are depreciated and inventories are used, regulatory assets and liabilities are amortized to match revenues with the related expenditures.
 Regulatory liabilities or regulatory assets are also recognized for unrealized mark-to-market gains and losses on derivative instruments that are subject to the ratemaking process when realized (Note 6).